 So if you want to achieve a particular kind of look or style, instead of having to guess which combination of contrast, saturation, white balance and so on would best achieve the desired effect, you just apply these preset edits with a few quick clicks – and you can add a few final tweaks if you wish.

 You can download many different types of presets for many different genres of photography.
-So you may want to go for a colour preset with slightly lower saturation and contrast when looking to edit a portrait, for example, or a strong, high-contrast black and white option for moody landscapes.
+So you may want to go for a color preset with slightly lower saturation and contrast when looking to edit a portrait, for example, or a strong, high-contrast black and white option for moody landscapes.

 Take the time out of the editing process and dive into these 65 free Adobe Lightroom presets, which we've handpicked to help you perfect your portraits, landscapes and creative images.
 You might also want to check out or list of 10 hidden features in Lightroom, and if you don't find the look you need in the list below, we can also help you with 25 premium Lightroom presets and plugins for serious photographers.

 Haven't got Lightroom yet?
 You can find out how you can subscribe to it here as part of Adobe's Creative Cloud Photography Plan.

 1. Altphotos presets